 Amputations, traumatic brain injury (TBI), severe spinal cord injury (SCI), internal organ damage and burns may meet this threshold.
 However, a cut, bruise or minor soft-tissue injury that does not result in a “total loss of use” may not meet it.
 An attorney from our firm can provide a frank assessment of your case.

 Car accident injuries can be life-altering.
-While many of the most devastating injuries are apparent at the moment of impact, that’s not always true.
+While many of the most devastating injuries are apparent at the moment of impact, this is not always the case.
 Some very serious injuries have delayed-onset symptoms.
 Concussions, internal organ bleeding and whiplash are common examples.
 Signs of these injuries may not emerge for days or even weeks after a car accident.
 But because they take time to develop, insurance companies may use the delay as a reason to deny or limit coverage.
 They may argue that you didn’t report an injury at the accident scene or failed to seek medical treatment in a timely way.
 Or they may suggest that you are exaggerating or faking your symptoms.
-The longer you wait to get a medical evaluation, the more likely these challenges will be.
+The longer you wait to get a medical evaluation, the more likely these challenges will occur.

+A teenage girl is traumatized due to the car accident in which she was involved in.
 However, it’s well known that many injuries have symptoms that emerge with time.
 The body itself can make it difficult to identify injuries after a wreck.
 A sudden trauma causes the body to automatically release endorphins, a natural painkiller.
 Endorphins, combined with adrenaline at the shock of the accident, can mask the presence of an injury.
-A person may not even feel soft tissue injuries back strain or whiplash until the protective power of endorphins wears off.
+A person may not even feel soft tissue injuries, back strain or whiplash until the protective power of endorphins wears off.

 Similarly, a concussion is classified as a traumatic brain injury, but MRI and CT scans immediately following collisions often show no signs of damage.
 Even as long as months after a car crash, a person can begin exhibiting symptoms of a head injury, such as memory loss, blurred vision and cognitive decline.
-The lifetime costs associated with brain injuries can number in the millions of dollars — a figure that no insurance company wants to pay.
+The lifetime costs associated with brain injuries can add up quickly, up to millions of dollars — a figure that no insurance company wants to pay.

 Knowing this hazard, adjusters will try to protect their profits by pressuring accident victims to settle quickly and sign a release of liability before medical complications have time to surface.
-You shouldn’t do this until your doctor states that you’ve reached maximum medical improvement (MMI).
+You shouldn’t accept a settlement offer until your doctor states that you’ve reached maximum medical improvement (MMI).
 That means that you have recovered as much as possible given the extent of your injuries and that no future healing is expected.

 Car accident victims with pre-existing conditions that were aggravated by the crash may experience similar disputes from insurance companies.
 During your case evaluation, our lawyers will explain legal strategies to combat this tactic used by so many insurers.